OGnewar/Computer-Networking/Assignment 02/Assignment02.md

 1. Business Application:

-    -Resource Sharing: sharing of hardware (printer, scanner, fax), software and data across network irrespective of geographical location, reducing costs and increasing productivity.
+    - Resource Sharing: sharing of hardware (printer, scanner, fax), software and data across network irrespective of geographical location, reducing costs and increasing productivity.

-    -High Reliability: high accessibility and availability of data since there are multiple copies in multiple devices across the network.
+    - High Reliability: high accessibility and availability of data since there are multiple copies in multiple devices across the network.

-    -Saving Money: little to no cost for sharing resources, no need to use mainframe computer, can use cheap desktop computer.
+    - Saving Money: little to no cost for sharing resources, no need to use mainframe computer, can use cheap desktop computer.

-    -Scalability: easy to add and integrate new devices into the network for higher computational power.
+    - Scalability: easy to add and integrate new devices into the network for higher computational power.

 2. Home Application
 a.
 E-commerce: paying bills, transfer cash, online shopping